CityofToronto/bdit_data-sources/vision_zero/README.md

 |-----------|-------|-------------|---------------|--------------|-----------------------|------------|--------------|
 |AGINCOURT JUNIOR PUBLIC SCHOOL|29 Lockie Ave|9239020|9239021|43.788456, -79.281118|January 9, 2019|43.786566, -79.279023|43.787530, -79.279456|

+**Notes:**
+* The Google Sheets API do not read any row with empty cells at the beginning or end of the row or just an entire row of empty cells.
+It will log an error when that happens.
-**Notes:** The script reads up to line 180 on the spreadsheet in order to anticipate extra schools which might be added into the sheet in the future.
-The script works in a way that rows with empty cells at the beginning or end of the row or just an entire row of empty cells are not included in the postgres table.
+* The script being used reads up to line 180 although the actual data is less than that.
+This is to anticipate extra schools which might be added into the sheets in the future.

 ## 4. Airflow
 The Airflow is set up to run daily.
 A bot has to first be set up on pgAdmin to connect to Airflow.
 Connect to `/etc/airflow` on EC2 to create a dag file which contains the script for Airflow.
 More information on that can be found on [Credential management](https://github.com/CityofToronto/bdit_team_wiki/wiki/Automating-Stuff#credential-management).
 The Airflow uses PythonOperator and run two tasks, one for 2018 and the other for 2019 School Safety Zone Sheets.